 As the addicted individual moves into the Post-Acute phase of withdrawal they may experience periods when the symptoms are less and periods when the symptoms are intense and not to be ignored.
 However, generally the longer this phase lasts the asymptomatic periods predominate.
 Yet, relapses do occur and sometimes recur with a vengeance.
 Why this happens is debatable and may be the result of environmental factors or happen for no reason.
 Regardless, they usually last for a few days.
 Getting through these periods is paramount to recovery.

 Drug Treatment Your Way

-Inpatient treatment is largely preferred since it allows the individual to be disengaged from an environment that will allow him or her to relapse.
+Inpatient treatment is largely preferred since it allows the individual to be disengaged from addiction and its effects and also from an environment that will allow him or her to relapse.
 As the user builds strength, they are able to cope in the outside world.
 How long this takes is individualized and not predictable.
 For these reasons, many rehab programs are flexible and can be adapted to each person’s specific situation to ensure the most favorable and lasting results.
 Also, some programs offer options that allow patients to take part in choosing their own path to recovery.
 Some of the options include faith-based therapy, music and art therapy, exercise and fitness routines, nutritional guidance and many others.
 Today’s programs are more effective than those of the past and more oriented to the individual, which results in successful recovery for thousands of people.